carefree0910/carefree-drawboard/README.md

 My another motivation is that I love HuggingFace 🤗 models, and would love to use most if not all of them in one, single, integrated space.
 This actually inspires me the following idea: to build an 'AI Operation System' which can drive all the 'Softwares' (the AI models) and make them work together seamlessly.

-> See [Brainstorm 🧠](https://github.com/carefree0910/carefree-drawboard/wiki/Brainstorm-%F0%9F%A7%A0) for more details!
+> See [Brainstorm](https://carefree0910.me/carefree-drawboard-doc/docs/reference/brainstorm) for more details!

 My final goal is to make `carefree-drawboard` 🎨 a platform which can be used to build all kinds of AI applications.
 I know it will be a long journey but it is definitely worth trying.